RuiDGPires/SIRS/README.md

 - Attach to `Internal Network`.
 Call it sw-1
 - Promiscuous Mode: Allow VMs

-Repeat for VM2 and VM3 but creating a second Network adapter in VM2 and calling the `Internal Network` sw-2.
+Repeat but creating a second Network adapter in VM2 and calling the `Internal Network` sw-2.

 Finally, create a third Network adapter in VM2 that is `nat`-ed with your physical address.
 This interface will be used to access the Internet.